This post may contain affiliate links. Please read our disclosure policy.

 Coconut-free

 Coconut chips are so nice, especially toasted.
-If youโre dead set against coconut, just replace them with more raw nuts and seeds, whatever kind you like.
+You can replace them with more raw nuts and seeds, whatever kind you like.

 Lyleโs Golden Syrup substitute

 Lyleโs golden syrup is a much more neutral syrup than honey, and is similar in consistency.
-You can replace Lyleโs with honey or agave nectar.
+Replace Lyleโs with honey or agave nectar.

 Pure maple syrup substitute